Service-Learning Virtual Expo

 Showcasing student, faculty, and community collaborations through digital artifacts.

-Explore the Digital Artifacts Page to view collaborations from the Fall 2023 Service-Learning semester.
+Explore the Digital Artifacts Page to view collaborations from the Spring 2025 Service-Learning semester.

 What is the Virtual EXPO?